 Punggol Waterway Park

 Even if you don’t dwell in Punggol, the breathtaking sunset vista at Punggol Waterway Park is incentive enough to visit the neighbourhood.
 This park is a popular place for families to spend time together, and it’s not uncommon to see people running or cycling there.
-Bring your loved ones here for a day of outdoor enjoyment, and then settle them down as the sun sets to end the day on a nice note, and you can witness arguably the most beautiful sunset Singapore.
+Bring your loved ones here for a day of outdoor enjoyment, and then settle them down as the sun sets to end the day on a nice note, and you can witness arguably the most beautiful sunset in Singapore.
 Take the MRT to Punggol MRT station, then transfer to the Damai LRT station.
 Take a left on Punggol Road and continue on the walkway ahead.

 Woodlands Waterfront Park